Douglas College > Student Services > Financial > Financial Aid > Scholarships > Science and Technology scholarships

 The BC Hydro Scholarship was created in 1991 by BC Hydro to recognize and rewards students enrolled in any Environmental program within either the Faculty of Humanities & Social Sciences or the Faculty of Science & Technology at Douglas College who demonstrate academic excellence.

-The application deadline for these scholarships for 2017 is March 17.
+The application deadline for these scholarships for 2020 is March 7th.
+Submit applications electronically to Ken Anderson (Chair, SPSC Scholarship Committee) at email@example.com.
 Late or incomplete applications will not be considered.
-Submit applications electronically to Sport Science Placement Coordinator, Laura Macmillan at email@example.com.
-For more information on Sport Science Department awards, contact Ken Anderson at 604 527 5802 or firstname.lastname@example.org.
-The 2017 Awards will be presented at the Annual SPSC Awards Banquet on April 18th at 1pm in the Aboriginal Gathering Place at the New West campus.
+For more information on Sport Science Department Awards, contact Ken Anderson at 604 527 5802 or firstname.lastname@example.org.

 Dr. Gordon L. Diewert (pronounced Deewert) Scholarship

 This scholarship was established by Susan Diewert Kwong and Peter Kwong in memory of Susan’s late husband, Dr. Gordon L. Diewert, who was tragically killed, at the age of 30, when an impaired driver collided with his vehicle on April 28, 1981.
 Susan worked at Douglas College from 1970 to 1973.
 The purpose of this fund was to provide an entrance scholarship to new Douglas College students who demonstrated both academic excellence and a commitment to the fight against drunk driving through volunteer work with their high school's Dry Grad ceremony.
-In 2017, the criteria was amended to include any student enrolled in the Sport Science Diploma or Physical Education & Coaching Degree program, or as a Student Athlete in any program, who have volunteer or work experience, either in their community or at the College, focused on the prevention of alcohol abuse and/or drinking and driving.
+In 2017, the criteria was amended to include any student enrolled in the Sport Science Diploma or Physical Education & Coaching Degree program, or as a Student Athlete in any program.
+Preference is given to students who have volunteer or work experience, either in their community or at the College, that advocates against driving while under the influence of drugs and/or alcohol.
+Download the application form.

 Julia Ascough Scholarship